 - Visual Basic .NET

-- JScript .NET
+- JScript .NET (not available in .NET Core applications)

 Note that the script language does not depend on the language used to create the report.